 Free Timeshare Vacation Expenses

-- You might be promised free airfare to the destination, but you'll end up paying a higher than normal rate for lodging.
+- You might be promised free airfare to the destination, but you'll end up paying a higher than the normal rate for lodging.

 - You might receive an offer for free lodging but may be required to pay higher airfares.
 You might also need to rent a car at your expense.